 Daniel P. Raleigh grew up in Arcata, California.
 He attended Humboldt State University, and was pushed by an excellent faculty member towards chemistry.
-He loved math, but he felt he lacked the spark" to be an original mathematician.
+He loved math, but he felt he "lacked the spark" to be an original mathematician.
 Raleigh attended graduate school at Massachusetts Institute of Technology; there he joined Robert G. Griffin's laboratory, where he became interested in biological problems, which he pursued during a biochemistry postdoc at University of Oxford.
 When at State University New York, Stony Brook, he immediately established his lab, developing his own form of management and mentoring.
 He has purposely chosen to avoid corporate funding.
 He is interested in the history of science, as he feels it important to place scientific findings in broader context.
-When not working, he focuses his time on environmental causes."
+When not working, he focuses his time on environmental causes.

 George Rathmann discusses his upbringing in Milwaukee, Wisconsin, his undergraduate work in physical chemistry at Northwestern University, and later his graduate studies in physical chemistry at Princeton University.
-Rathmann has a successful industrious career, from working as a research chemist at 3M Company to acting as Vice-President of Research and Development at Abbott Laboratories, where he became greatly interested in recombinant DNA.
+Rathmann had a successful industria; career, from working as a research chemist at 3M Company to acting as Vice-President of Research and Development at Abbott Laboratories, where he became greatly interested in recombinant DNA.
 Later in his career, Rathmann became more involved in the world of biotechnology and biotech companies.

 Mark A. Ratner discusses his upbringing in Cleveland, Ohio, his undergraduate years at Harvard University, his graduate studies at Northwestern University, and his postdoctoral fellowship in Denmark and Munich.
 Afterwards, Ratner began working at New York University while exploring molecular electronics, but returned to Northwestern as a faculty member in the Chemistry Department.
-Ratner also reflects on his collaborations with IBM and DARPA, his experiences as organizing chair and a member of the board of directors for the Gordon Research Conferences (GRC), and on the future of nanotechnology.
+Ratner also reflects on his collaborations with IBM and DARPA, his experiences as organizing chair and a member of the board of directors for the Gordon Research Conferences, and on the future of nanotechnology.

-Frank J. Rauscher, III grew up near Washington, D. C. His father was director of the National Cancer Institute, to which Rauscher attributes his early interest in biology.
+Frank J. Rauscher, III, grew up near Washington, DC.
+His father was director of the National Cancer Institute, to which Rauscher attributes his early interest in biology.
 He attended Moravian College, spending breaks in labs at Columbia University and Yale-New Haven Hospital.
 Next, Rauscher entered Edwin Cadman's lab as a technician.
 Interested in molecular biology and oncogene research, he entered graduate school at SUNY Buffalo, where he studied the interaction of drugs and chromatin.
 During a postdoc in the Tom Curran lab at Roche Institute of Molecular Biology, his research focused on the fosoncogene.
 Finally, Rauscher set up his lab as an assistant professor at the Wistar Institute.
-He discusses grant writing, competition, hypothesis driven" science, and the importance of basic cancer research. "
+He discusses grant writing, competition, hypothesis driven science, and the importance of basic cancer research.

 A.R.
 Ravishankara grew up in Mysore and Bangalore, India, the son of a farmer who died when Ravishankara was ten years old.
-Ravishankara graduate high school at fourteen and earned bachelor's and master's degrees from the University of Mysore.
+Ravishankara graduated high school at fourteen and earned bachelor's and master's degrees from the University of Mysore.
 He entered the PhD program at the University of Florida, where he worked on hydrofluorocarbon under Robert Hanrahan.
 After stints at the University of Maryland and Georgia Tech, Ravishankara moved to the Aeronomy Lab at the National Oceanic and Atmospheric Administration in Boulder, Colorado, where he later became head of the Chemical Science Division.
 Much of Ravishankara's current work involves explaining his research to government policy makers and members of the Montreal Protocol.

 Pradip Raychaudhuri grew up in Calcutta, India.
 His grandfather influenced him in mathematics, working problems with him from an early age.
 His father inspired his interest in the Hindu religion, believing Hinduism and science were compatible.
 Raychaudhuri attended Albert Einstein College of Medicine of Yeshiva University, where he studied protein synthesis in Umadas Maitra's lab.
 Next, he accepted a postdoc in the Joseph R. Nevins lab at Rockefeller University, where he showed that E1A activates transcription factors by removing tumor suppressors.
 He discusses funding difficulties, grant writing, balancing clinical and basic science, and recent funding history.
 After three years as a postdoctoral fellow at Duke University Raychaudhuri accepted an assistant professorship at the University of Illinois College of Medicine; he has since received tenure.